-At the end of this Module study session, you must be able to:
+By the end of this Module study session, you must be able to:

-- describe the structure of the heart and its components - describe the systemic and the pulmonary circulation - describe the pacemaker potential and the myocardial action potential - describe the components of the electrocardiogram (eg) - describe the short-term and long-term regulation of arterial blood pressure - describe circulatory shock.
+- describe the structure of the heart and its components - explain the systemic and the pulmonary circulation - state the pacemaker potential and the myocardial action potential - list the components of the electrocardiogram (e.g.) - analyse the short-term and long-term regulation of arterial blood pressure - describe circulatory shock.